-The HLBI Council is the governing body of HLBI and comprises of the Chairman, the CEO as well as of one Council member and one Alternate for each of the 19 HLB Principal Firms.
+The HLBI Council is the governing body of HLBI and comprises of the Chairman, the CEO as well as of one Council member and up to a maximum of two Alternate members for each of the 19 HLB Principal Firms.
 A Principal Firm is a firm, or federation of firms, which takes an active part in the management of the organisation.
-Each Principal Firm nominates one of its partners to be a HLB Council Member (a director of HLBI under UK Company law) and another partner as the "Alternate" although both can attend Council Meetings.
-Each Principal Firm - which can represent a Country or a group of Countries - has one vote.
+Each Principal Firm nominates one of its partners to be a HLB Council Member (a director of HLBI under UK Company law) and up to a maximum of two Alternate members, although all can attend Council Meetings.
+Each Principal Firm - which can represent a Country or a group of

+Countries - has one vote.